Choisinyi/Business_KPIs_analysis_Tableau/README.md

 - January has the highest Monthly revenue
 - Annual yoga and plan Annual strength & condition
 - Annual > Quarterly subscription
+- However, the dark blue bar chart is not many at all, not many people have provided their testimonials.

+Advice:
+For the avg rating  → should ask more customers to rate and provide their testimonials via an online poll system.

 ## Customer Experience KPIs: